xtendui/xtendui/src/gatsby/markdown/components/core/slider/other.md

 Use `loading="lazy"` to lazy load images inside slider.

-If you want to animate on image loaded, with `mediaLoaded: true` use the class `.xt-medialoaded` or the js event `medialoaded.xt.xt-slider`.
+If you want to animate on image loaded, with `mediaLoaded: true` use the class `.xt-medialoaded` or the js event `medialoaded.xt.slider`.

 When you need to reinit the component when the media is loaded and the **width** of the image is calculated with `mediaLoadedReinit: true`.